Who5673/who5673-nasm/README.md

 SOFTWARE.
 -->

-# This plugin has not been released yet.
 # who5673-nasm - A plugin for Lazy.nvim that helps you program Netwide Assembler (NASM) language.
 The plugin named `coc-nasm` has been released since the 6<sup>th</sup> of July, 2025, to help you code faster with snippets and auto-completions.
 However, It needs `coc.nvim` as its dependency, and `coc.nvim` is not a modern plugin manager in `nvim` (due to the action that we use Lazy and Mason as our plugin manager instead).
 We cannot download it if we do not use `coc.nvim` plugin manager (as that plugin makes for normal Vi Improved, not Neovim, though it still can run in it via `init.vim`).